Varicocele: Imaging

-Manual examination of scrotum is required for proper interpretation of ultrasound images.
-During ultrasound examination, diameters of veins in pampiniform plexus are measured and regurgitation is measured.
+Manual examination of the scrotum is required for proper interpretation of ultrasound images.
+During ultrasound examination, the diameters of the veins in the pampiniform plexus are measured, and regurgitation is measured.
 The subject is then instructed to stand up and Valsalva maneuver is performed.
-The diameter is then measured and changes in blood flow direction is recorded to assess any regurgitation.
+The diameter is then measured, and changes in blood flow direction are recorded to assess for regurgitation.

 Treatment

-The two most common surgical approaches are retroperitoneal (abdominal using laparoscopic surgery), infrainguinal/subinguinal (below the groin) and inguinal (groin using percutaneous embolization).
+The most common surgical approaches are retroperitoneal (abdominal using laparoscopic surgery), infrainguinal/subinguinal (below the groin), and inguinal (groin using percutaneous embolization).

 Possible complications of this procedure include hematoma (bleeding into tissues), hydrocele (accumulation of fluid around the affected testicle), infection, or injury to the scrotal tissue or structures.
 In addition, injury to the artery that supplies the testicle may occur, resulting in a loss of a testicle.

+Many people have reported post-operative pain after varicocele embolizations, which could be linked to metal sensitivities, nerve irritation in nearby tissue, or related complications.
+Scientific inquiry suggests that varicocele coil removal can resolve chronic pain post-embolization.

 Prognosis

 Whether having varicocele surgery or embolization improves male fertility is controversial, as good clinical data is lacking.
 There is tentative evidence that varicocelectomy may improve fertility in those with obvious findings and abnormal sperm; however, this has a number needed to treat of 7 for varicocelectomy and 17 for embolization.
 There are also studies showing that the regular surgery has no significant effect on infertility.
 A 2012 Cochrane review (updated in 2021) found tentative but unclear evidence of improved fertility among males treated for varicocele.
 Evidence for sclerotherapy is unclear as of 2015.